Roestlab/massdash/README.md

 - **Chromatogram visualization**: Easily view and analyze chromatograms for an in-depth examination of mass spectrometry data.

-- **Algorithm testing**: Develope and fine-tune custom algorithms by interfacing with MassDash's various data analysis algorithms and workflows.
+- **Algorithm testing**: Develop and fine-tune custom algorithms by interfacing with MassDash's various data analysis algorithms and workflows.

 - **Parameter optimization**: Ensure optimal results for your experiment by optimizing parameters for data analysis workflows, such as *OpenSwathWorkflow*.